Stimikk/Cigar_Downloader/README.md

 In stage_1, cigar will create the scripts that are responsible for execute the steps.
 The first step is download a script that will create task in windows scheduler; this task will be executed in the next minute.
-During your execution, the task lock the screen, this happen to miss the user attention for next actions, behind the scenes, the task download the encrypted program from stage_2, decrypt it and create other task.
-This other task will execute your program in the next minute.
+During your execution, the task lock the screen, this happen to miss the user attention for next actions, behind the scenes, the task download the encrypted malware from stage_2, decrypt it and create other task.
+This other task will execute your malware in the next minute.

 After Cigar create the folders with the files, copy them to your web context to be downloaded.
 If